alexmadrinanfdez/basic-python/README.md

     + `deque.py`: doubly ended queue.
 This means it allows addition and removal from both, the front and the back of the queue.
 - `algos`
     + `complexity.py`: basic analysis of common orders of growth.
+    + `sort`
+        * `select_sort.py`: selection sort iteratively searches for the minimum non-sorted element and puts it at the end of the sorted array.
 - `problems`
     + `valid_parenthesis.py`: checks a given string to see if the use of parenthesis is correct.
 Parenthesis include the following characters: _(_, _)_, _[_, _]_, _{_ and _}_.
 The string can contain other any character.
     + `sum_subarray.py`: returns the number of contiguous subarrays that sum up less than the target.